hotwired/turbo-site/_source/reference/frames.md

 * `loading` has two valid [enumerated][] values: "eager" and "lazy".
 When `loading="eager"`, changes to the `src` attribute will immediately navigate the element.
 When `loading="lazy"`, changes to the `src` attribute will defer navigation until the element is visible in the viewport.
+The default value is `eager`.

 * `busy` is a [boolean attribute][] toggled to be present when a `<turbo-frame>`-initiated request starts, and toggled false when the request